BOOK TITLE: The Australia Times - TAT Girl magazine. Volume 1, issue 2

 constant drizzle.
 The only problem is

-that were so unused to it, our bodies
+that we’re so unused to it, our bodies

 just can’t handle it.
-Stepping o the
+Stepping o the

 plane at Melbourne Airport, the first